-- In the opinion of Management, any of the assets other than items of property, plant and equipment, intangible assets and Non-Current Investments have a value on realization in the ordinary course of business at least equal to the amount at which they are stated, unless otherwise stated. - Borrowing costs attributable to the acquisition or construction of Qualifying Assets amounting to Rs.Nil/- (Previous Year Rs.
-Nil/-) is capitalized by the company. - The Company has entered into certain operating lease agreements and an amount of Rs.
-2,04,000/- (P.Y Rs.
-2,11,500/-) paid under such agreements has been charged to the Statement of Profit & Loss.
+- 49 Due to outbreak of COVID-19 globally and in India, the Company has considered the possible effects that may result from COVID-19 on the carrying amounts of financial and non financial assets as well as liabilities accrued.
+The actual impact of the global health pandemic may be different from that which has been estimated, as the COVID 19 situation evolves in India and globally.
+Having reviewed the underlying data and based on current estimates the Company expects the carrying amount of these assets will be recovered and there is no significant impact on liabilities accrued.
+However, the Company will continue to closely monitor any material changes to future economic conditions. - 50 The financial statement are approved by the Audit Committee & Board of Directors as at its meeting on 30th June, 2021. - 51 The board has not recommended dividend for the financial year ended 31st March, 2021. - 52 In the opinion of Management, any of the assets other than items of property, plant and equipment, intangible assets and Non-Current Investments have a value on realization in the ordinary course of business at least equal to the amount at which they are stated, unless otherwise stated. - 53 Borrowing costs attributable to the acquisition or construction of Qualifying Assets amounting to Rs.Nil Lakhs (Previous Year Rs.
+Nil Lakhs) is capitalized by the company. - The Company has entered into certain operating lease agreements and an amount of Rs.
+9.02 Lakhs (P.Y Rs.
+2.04 Lakhs) paid under such agreements has been charged to the Statement of Profit & Loss.
 These lease are generally non-cancellable and are renewable by mutual consent on mutually agreed terms.
-There are no restrictions imposed by such agreements. - On periodical basis and as and when required, the Company reviews the carrying amounts of its assets and found that there is no indication that those assets have suffered any impairment loss.
-Hence, no such impairment loss have been provided in the Financial Year 2019-20 (Previous Year Rs.
-Nil/-)
+There are no restrictions imposed by such agreements. - 55 On periodical basis and as and when required, the Company reviews the carrying amounts of its assets and found that there is no indication that those assets have suffered any impairment loss.
+Hence, no such impairment loss have been provided in the Financial Year 2020-21 (Previous Year Rs.
+Nil Lakhs)